 Durham Lane East for colour, historic buildings and capturing a buzz

 This iconic laneway connecting Queen Street and High Street is home to great bars and eateries as well as retail stores, salons and more.
-During Artweek in October it is home to bespoke art designs, and when you stand from the top it looks down towards old heritage buildings.
-It's great for capturing city vibes and a pop of colour - essential for a great Instagram snap!
+Often home to bespoke art designs and surrounded by heritage buildings, it's a great spot to stop and grab a snap!

 Feriza’s, for their plush interiors |12 Jellicoe St - for their interior